Everything You Need to Know About Precertification & Health Insurance

 Not every health care treatment requires pre-approval.
 Basic health care performed by your primary health care practitioner like checkups etc. doesn’t typically require approval from your provider.
 However, specialized services do require it.

 Coverage plans will outline which services require preauthorization, but it’s important to have a basic understanding of what those might be.
-Having a healthcare consultant in your corner eliminates any confusion surrounding your coverage, but most of the services that require pre-certification include:
+Having a healthcare benefits consultant in your corner eliminates any confusion surrounding your coverage, but most of the services that require pre-certification include:

 - Home Care Services—Skilled nurses, hospice, therapy etc.